hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/309_074_honoured_madam.md

 My going to the West again is yet uncertain; if I go, know that too will be for India.
 Where is the strength of men in this country?
 Where is the strength of money?
-Many men and women of the West are ready to do good to India by serving even the lowest Chandâlas, in the Indian way, and through the Indian religion.
+Many men and women of the West are ready to do good to India by serving even the lowest Chandālas, in the Indian way, and through the Indian religion.
 How many such are there in this country?
 And financial strength!
 To meet the expenses or my reception, the people of Calcutta made me deliver a lecture and sold tickets! . . .
 I do not